herrold/guild-docs/artisan_roles/faq.md

 : Guild leaders will document and continuously update the preferred structure for a healthy team that takes into account productivity and the need to develop people.

 How do these personas relate to the roles played at the client location?
 [Issue #35](https://github.com/PillarTechnology/guild-docs/issues/35)
 : As a consultant, you will always be playing multiple roles at any given time.
 You will be minimally playing one role for Pillar and another role for a client.
 Sometimes they will overlap greatly.
 Other times, they will be completely different.
 And even other times, you might be playing more than one role for the client (e.g. both the product owner and the iteration manager).
 It entirely depends on what the client needs.
 However, you shouldn't ever be playing a role at a client that you aren't either already able to handle or ready to grow into.
-The example in the issue was, "what if an apprentice was asked to play a master craftsman role at a client."
+The example in the issue was, "what if an apprentice was asked to play a craftsman role at a client."
 That should never happen.
 The apprentice wouldn't be ready to play that role.
 If it does happen, please escalate that immediately, because we want to ensure that our artisans are always placed in a role where they can grow and be successful, and we want to ensure that we have the appropriate people in the appropriate roles to enable success at our clients.

 How is this not stack ranking?
 [Issue #35](https://github.com/PillarTechnology/guild-docs/issues/35) : It's definitely not stack ranking.
 We haven't looked at the distribution of talent currently at Pillar, fit it to a bell curve, and draw arbitrary lines for the different guild personas.
-In other words, there is not a set number of Master Craftsmen, Craftsmen, Journeymen, or Apprentices in the organization.
+In other words, there is not a set number of Craftsmen, Journeymen, or Apprentices in the organization.
 If there are highly qualified individuals that qualify to be Craftsmen, they will be Craftsmen.
 If Pillar becomes top-heavy because of this, that's a nice problem to have.
 Also, this process and distribution will be driven by your peers, not by management.

 For those who are familiar with learning theory, you can think of the personas as, in some ways, running parallel to learning stages.
 (Apologies if some liberties have been taken with the Step It Up learning stages and their names.
 Maslow's learning stages are added for additional context.)